Contextual Dynamic Pricing with Strategic Buyers: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec2}, we define the dynamic pricing problem with strategic buyers, and provide the necessary elements for our policy.
+In Section \ref{sec2}, we define the dynamic pricing problem with strategic buyers.
 In Section \ref{sec3}, We present the policy for dynamic pricing with the known marginal cost.
 In Section \ref{sec4}, we relax the known marginal cost assumption, and develop a policy for dynamic pricing with unknown marginal cost.
 In Section \ref{sec5}, we analyze the regret of our proposed strategic policies.
 In Section \ref{sec6}, we conduct experiments to demonstrate the performance of our algorithm.
-We conclude our work with some future directions in Section \ref{sec7}.
-The proofs are included in the supplemental materials.
+We provide additional information related to our paper and the proofs in the supplemental materials.